wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 * [Scikit-Learn](https://scikit-learn.org/stable/) An open-source set of libraries for regressions, cluster analyses, and similar "machine-learning" activities.
 * [seaborn](https://seaborn.pydata.org) An extension to Matplotlib for graph customization and more fancy graphics (often tied to statistical-type graphs.
 * [openpyxl](https://openpyxl.readthedocs.io/en/stable/) A Python library to read/write Excel 2010 xlsx/xlsm files
-* [pyreadr](https://github.com/ofajardo/pyreadr#pyreadr) A Package to read and write R RData and Rds files into/from pandas dataframes
+* [pyreadr](https://github.com/ofajardo/pyreadr#pyreadr) A Package to read and write R RData and Rds files into/from pandas data frames
 * [version_information](https://github.com/jrjohansson/version_information) A very handy tool by Robert Johansson for Jupyter Notebooks to record what packages and their versions were used to make your notebook.
 Good for troubleshooting and documentation/replicability.

 In your terminal window, enter the following *one line at a time*: